WomenPlusPlus/deploy-impact-21-inzone-a/app/README.md

 ```
 git clone https://github.com/WomenPlusPlus/deploy-impact-21-inzone-a.git
 ```
--Navigate to the directory *deploy-impact-21-inzone-a* and into the directory run:
+-Navigate to the directory *deploy-impact-21-inzone-a/app* using the terminal and when you are in the directory run:
 ```
 npm install
 ```
 ```
 expo start
 ```
-The Metro Bundler will be started in your browser and you can now use *spoky* in a web browser or on your phone by downloading the [Expo Go](https://expo.dev/client) app and scanning the QR code you see in your terminal or on the Metro Bundler.
+The Metro Bundler will be started in your browser and you can now use *spoky* in a web browser or on your phone simply by downloading the [Expo Go](https://expo.dev/client) app and scanning the QR code you see in your terminal or on the Metro Bundler.
 IMPORTANT: do not close the terminal or the process will be interrupted and you will have to run again npm install and expo start.

--If you want, you can run *spoky* on an emulator for Android or iOS.
-You can find more information clicking on the links below:
+- If you want, you can run *spoky* on an emulator for Android or iOS.
+You can find detailed information at the links below:
   - [Android Studio Emulator](https://docs.expo.dev/workflow/android-studio-emulator/)
   - [iOS Simulator](https://docs.expo.dev/workflow/ios-simulator/) (only for macOs)